 In the cases 6.6.3c.2 and 6.6.3c.3, a determination of the possible effects of ESDs on electronic systems shall be performed by analysis and testing.

+Assemblies shall be tested with a bonding to ground that is representative of the flight configuration.

 Scientific spacecraft with plasma measurement instruments

 ECSS-E-ST-20-06_0070055